Skip to main content

 • Click [File] menu > [Packages] to open the [Packages] dialog.

-• Specify the folder to distribute the package.
+• Specify the folder where the package will be distributed.
 This can be a network or local folder.

 1. Copy the package to the package source.